dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

     }
     ```

-## Advance: Share your rules
+## Advanced: Share your rules

-Some users have a lot of document projects, and want to share validations for all of them, and don't want to write `md.style` file repeatly.
+Some users have a lot of document projects, and want to share validations for all of them, and don't want to write `md.style` file repeatedly.

 ### Create template
 For this propose, we can create a template with following structure: